ArpBansal/Sploink-Assignment/README.md

 ## What v2 looks like in 30 days

-- **Replace the classifier's thresholds with a calibrated gradient-boosted model** trained against the same features, on synthetic + a small amount of real data.
-Same interface, better generalisation.
-Add SHAP attributions so per-prediction explanations are still cheap.
 - **Implement the streaming feature aggregator** (HyperLogLog for cycle counts, Misra-Gries for target entropy) in the Go/NATS scoring path described in `systems_design.md` and benchmark the actual p99 latency of that pipeline.
 Confirms whether the §6 latency claims survive contact with reality.
 - **Stand up the simulator-calibration and shadow-mode intervention path from Part C** over the existing reverse control plane.
 Even before executing actions, shadow-mode decisions plus operator review would start producing the intervention data needed for DR evaluation and later policy training.